wkasprzak/2D-platform-game/README.md

 Long term project in Java - Wojciech Kasprzak 155824<br>

-The project will involve creating a platform game in the Java language.
-Throughout the semester, additional classes and packages will be added to expand the application's functionality.
-Below is a brief description of the most important classes. <br>

-The main package will contain the basic framework for the graphical application, including a class responsible for building the window and the main game class. <br>
-The entities package will contain information related to the in-game characters, including the player and monsters.
-Individual classes will include information about the behavior of the creature, its state, as well as attributes such as health, strength, and so on.
-Sample part of the Player class: <br>

-The levels package will contain information regarding the generated levels, including their structure and textures. <br>
-Another package that will be part of the application is the one related to collectible objects, such as tokens. <br>
-The last main package (for now) is the game state package, which will include classes such as Menu and Playing.
-These classes will be responsible for managing specific parts of the application. <br>
-In addition to the aforementioned packages, the game will also include several utility classes such as MouseInput, KeyboardInput, DataImport, and so on. <br>
+Object-oriented programming project.
+The program is a platform game written in Java.
+The project comprises 30 classes organized into packages.
+The first package is named "entities," which includes classes necessary for generating, controlling, and defining the behavior of player character and opponents.
+The next package is "input", consisting of two classes for mouse and keyboard input.
+These classes are essential for the proper functioning of keyboard and mouse input in the application. <br>

+The third package, "levels", contains classes used for building and controlling successive levels in the game.
+For testing purposes, three levels are added to the game, and their data is stored in CSV files.
+The main package serves as the primary package enabling the application's operation.
+It includes classes responsible for displaying the application window, as well as the main game class that controls, for example, the changing of displayed images. <br>

+The following package contains classes for all physical objects available in the game, such as fish and spikes.
+The second-to-last package includes classes for all available game states, such as menu, help, options, etc. The last class, named "utils," includes a class containing information about enemies, the visual layer, and a class necessary for importing data into the application (levels, graphics). <br>

+In the game, there are places designated for enabling and disabling music and special sound effects.
+However, I couldn't find suitable (free, with a license for any use, and in the appropriate format) resources, so the game currently does not include them.
+If I manage to find suitable resources, the game will include an additional audio package with classes that will enable the toggling of music and sound effects. <br>

 The project includes many concepts related to object-oriented programming, such as: <br>
 -> classes and objects <br>